 A club sport is formed by individuals with a common interest in a sport or activity to promote and enhance involvement in that particular activity.
 The basic structure of club sports, in general, allows student athletes numerous opportunities for leadership, decision-making, academic improvement, and retention.
 The actual success and strength of the club sport is dependent on effective leadership by the coaches, and the degree of involvement of its club sports student athletes.

-Club sport participants must be recognized as currently enrolled students at RCC..
-Each student athlete must be enrolled for at least a minimum of six (6) credit hours during each semester of participation, and must maintain a cumulative grade point average of at least a 2.0 GPA in subsequent semesters, to be eligible to play on a team or participate in any team activity.
+Club sport participants must be recognized as currently enrolled students at RCC.
+Each student athlete must be enrolled for at least a minimum of six credit hours during each semester of participation, and must maintain a cumulative GPA of at least a 2.0 in subsequent semesters, to be eligible to play on a team or participate in any team activity.